Makhosi Foundation, MA Temple, was founded by two black, diasporic women who found their way back to ancestral healing through initiation.

-we help individuals orient themselves within a broader relational framework to self, community, land, and lineage.
+Our work offers respite from the pressures of modern, familial, corporate, and social structures.
+Through rites of passage, ritual, and elder-led guidance we help individuals orient themselves within a broader relational framework to self, community, land, and lineage.

 As a traditional healing art, Ubungoma functions as a cultural container where learning, reciprocity, and integrity are central.
 It challenges systems that devalue ancestral knowledge and offers an indigenous lens for understanding wellness, transformation, and responsibility.
+We are especially committed to fostering belonging for our community while remaining in right relationship with all who engage this work with respect and humility.

 The temple sits on 5 acres of land filled with over 3 types of ecualyptus, surrounded by mountains views, family farms/nurseries.
 Nearby you'll find a lake, river stream, vineyards, hiking trails, horseback riding, and so much more!